appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 > A static site wins every time even if there is a lot of cache misses.

 We also eat our own dog food and use it for everything possible.
-Keep your eye on the blog we will be posting tips and tricks how you can get the best advantage of a static blog or web site.
+Keep your eye on the blog where we will be posting tips and tricks how you can get the best advantage of a static blog or web site.

 ![working on computer pexels.com][5]